Brent heads towards $125 on U.S. stocks draw, weaker dollar

 The U.S. on Tuesday exempted Japan and 10 EU nations from financial sanctions because they have significantly cut purchases of Iranian crude oil, but left Iran's top customers China and India exposed to the possibility of such steps.

-Supply disruptions from Iran and other producers in the Middle East and North Africa (MENA) have added a premium of $10 (6.30 pounds) (6.30 pounds)-$15 a barrel to oil prices, analysts at ANZ Bank said in a report.
+Supply disruptions from Iran and other producers in the Middle East and North Africa (MENA) have added a $10 (6.29 pounds)-$15 a barrel premium to oil prices, analysts at ANZ Bank said in a report.